Stroke & Vascular Disorders

 The sulcal branches supply the gray matter of the anterior horn and deep white matter on each side.
 The peripheral branches form an anastomotic network of vessels on the anterior surface of the spinal cord–the anterior pial arterial plexus–that supplies the anterior and lateral white matter tracts via penetrating branches.

 Branches of the intracranial vertebral arteries also give rise to the paired posterior spinal arteries.
-They are distinct vessels only at their origin, more caudally they become intermixed as the posterior pial arterial plexus on the posterior surface of the spinal cord.
+They are distinct vessels only at their origin; more caudally, they become intermixed as the posterior pial arterial plexus on the posterior surface of the spinal cord.
 This plexus is supplied at different levels by 10 to 23 posterior radiculomedullary vessels that accompany the posterior nerve roots.
 The posterior pial arterial plexus supplies blood to the posterior horns and posterior funiculi.
 The anastomotic network of the pial arterial plexus confers protection against infarction.
-The anterior and posterior plexi are often poorly anastomotic with each other.
+The anterior and posterior plexuses are often poorly anastomotic with each other.

 Sexual function.
-Sexual function in men has 2 components: erection and ejaculation.
-Erection is mediated mostly by the parasympathetic nervous system via the pelvic splanchnic nerves, which are supplied by spinal segments S2 to S4.
-Ejaculation has 2 phases.
-The first, expulsion of seminal fluid into the prostatic urethra, is mediated by the sympathetic nervous system.
-Emission, the second phase, results from clonic contraction of penile musculature, which is innervated by the somatic pudendal nerves.
-Efferent sympathetic nerve fibers arise from the intermediolateral cell column in the spinal cord and exit with each ventral root between T1 and L2.
+Sexual function in men has two components: erection and ejaculation.
+Erection is mediated mainly by the parasympathetic nervous system via the pelvic splanchnic nerves, which are supplied by spinal segments S2 to S4.
+Ejaculation has two phases.
+The first, the expulsion of seminal fluid into the prostatic urethra, is mediated by the sympathetic nervous system.
+Meanwhile, emission, the second phase, results from the clonic contraction of penile musculature, which is innervated by the somatic pudendal nerves.
+Efferent sympathetic nerve fibers arise from the intermediate region in the spinal cord and exit with each ventral root between T1 and L2.

 Aortic dissection.
-Neurologic complications were reported in 17% of patients with type A or B dissection (16).
-The most common presentations included stroke (8% of patients), coma/encephalopathy (12%), peripheral neuropathy (3%), and spinal cord ischemia (2%) (28).
-Acute aortic dissection is more likely to occur in men.
+Neurologic complications were reported in 17% of patients with type A or B dissection (21).
+The most common presentations included stroke (8% of patients), coma/encephalopathy (12%), peripheral neuropathy (3%), and spinal cord ischemia (2%) (35).
+Acute aortic dissection is more likely to occur in men, whereas women tend to be older at the time of diagnosis (05).
 Risk factors include uncontrolled hypertension and family history.
-In younger patients, a genetic condition such as Marfan syndrome or Loeys-Dietz may contribute (16).
+In younger patients, a genetic condition such as Marfan syndrome or Loeys-Dietz may contribute (21).

 Aortic aneurysm.
 Risk factors include Caucasian race, age, male gender, family history, tobacco use, hypertension, and chronic obstructive pulmonary disease (COPD).
-Interestingly, diabetes appears to play a protective role (36; 31).
+Interestingly, diabetes appears to play a protective role (44; 38).
 The risk of rupture increases with size.
 Other predictors of rupture include tobacco use, hypertension, COPD, and female gender.
-Abdominal aortic aneurysms are more common than thoracic and affect 4% to 8% of the overall population; however, less than 1% are larger than 5.5 cm (39).
+Abdominal aortic aneurysms are more common than thoracic and affect 4% to 8% of the population; however, less than 1% are larger than 5.5 cm (49).

 Aortitis.
-Giant cell arteritis is the most common noninfectious aortitis, with a lifetime risk of 1% of women and 0.5% of men (07).
+Giant cell arteritis is the most common noninfectious aortitis, with a lifetime risk of 1% in women and 0.5% in men (10).
 Over 80% of patients older than 70 years of age, women, and Caucasians are more frequently affected.
-Takayasu arteritis is an idiopathic condition occurring in young patients, typically with age of onset less than 30 years.
+Takayasu arteritis is an idiopathic condition occurring in young patients, typically with an age of onset of less than 30 years.
 Asian and Hispanic patients are particularly affected.
 More than 85% of patients are women.
-Syphilis historically accounted for nearly half of infectious mycotic aneurysms; however, the majority currently are Staphylococcus aureus infections.
+Syphilis historically accounted for nearly half of the infectious mycotic aneurysms; however, the majority currently are Staphylococcus aureus infections.

 Cardiac/aortic surgery.
 Stroke occurs as a complication of cardiopulmonary bypass in 2% to 5% of patients.
-In 1 prospective study, stroke following aortic valve replacement occurred in 7% of cases (24), with radiographic evidence of silent infarction in a much larger number (54%).
+In a prospective study, stroke following aortic valve replacement occurred in 7% of cases (32), with radiographic evidence of silent infarction in a much larger number (54%).
 Cardiac catheterization is associated with stroke or peripheral emboli in 0.5% of cases.
 Embolic strokes can occur during TEVAR as the proximal seal is close to the takeoff of the carotid and subclavian arteries.
 The risk is 4% to 8%.
-Risk factors include proximal graft deployment, complex arch atheroma, and prior stroke (15).
-The risk of stroke may be related to indication for TEVAR; for example, TEVAR performed for aortic aneurysm is associated with increased stroke risk compared to TEVAR performed for dissection (40).
+Risk factors include proximal graft deployment, complex arch atheroma, and prior stroke (20).
+The risk of stroke may be related to the indication for TEVAR; for example, TEVAR performed for aortic aneurysm is associated with increased stroke risk compared to TEVAR performed for dissection (52).

-The incidence of spinal cord ischemia following aortic surgery or TEVAR is approximately 2% to 6% (16).
-Perioperative complication is more likely with advanced age, emergent surgery, extensive disease burden, duration of aortic cross-clamping, chronic kidney disease, and involvement of the hypogastric artery.
-Neurologic complications were also seen more frequently in emergency cases rather than elective ones (34).
-A model was developed that includes patient age, coverage length, hypertension, chronic renal insufficiency, and COPD as predictive factors for spinal cord ischemia following TEVAR (35).
+The incidence of spinal cord ischemia following aortic surgery or TEVAR is approximately 2% to 6% (21).
+Perioperative complications are more likely with advanced age, emergent surgery, extensive disease burden, duration of aortic cross-clamping, chronic kidney disease, and involvement of the hypogastric artery.
+Neurologic complications were also seen more frequently in emergency cases rather than elective ones (42).
+A model was developed that includes patient age, coverage length, hypertension, chronic renal insufficiency, and COPD as predictive factors for spinal cord ischemia following TEVAR (43).

 Management of individual risk factors associated with aortic disease may help prevent neurologic complications by reducing the incidence of the disease.
 For example, cessation of smoking, weight loss, and control of hypertension may reduce the risk of aortic aneurysm formation.

-In patients undergoing aortic surgery, preventative strategies are recommended to minimize neurologic complications (16).
+Preventative strategies are recommended in patients undergoing aortic surgery to minimize neurologic complications (21).
 Intraoperative hypothermia is recommended for open surgical repair of the ascending aorta or aortic arch, along with either antegrade (via direct cannulation of the brachiocephalic arteries) or retrograde (via jugular vein) perfusion.
-Noninvasive CNS monitoring such as electroencephalography or evoked potentials can be utilized during aortic procedures with extracorporeal circulation to ensure sufficient CNS perfusion.
+Noninvasive CNS monitoring, such as electroencephalography or evoked potentials, can be utilized during aortic procedures with extracorporeal circulation to ensure sufficient CNS perfusion.

-For spinal cord protection during thoracic surgical procedures, drainage of cerebrospinal fluid via lumbar drain is recommended in both open and endovascular cases (16).
-Perfusion of the spinal cord can be improved by proximal hypertension to increase circulation via the vertebral arteries.
-Minimization of aortic cross-clamp time is also helpful, with negligible risk of ischemic complications seen following clamping shorter than 15 minutes in duration.
-Intraoperative hypothermia to 34°C can also be considered.
+For spinal cord protection during thoracic surgical procedures, cerebrospinal fluid drainage via lumbar drain is recommended in both open and endovascular cases (21).
+Lumbar drainage is postulated to increase spinal cord perfusion pressure by reducing CSF pressure.
+Proximal hypertension can improve spinal cord perfusion by increasing circulation via the vertebral arteries.
+Minimizing aortic cross-clamp time is also helpful, with a negligible risk of ischemic complications seen following clamping that is shorter than 15 minutes (50).
+Intraoperative hypothermia (between 32°C to 35°C) can also be considered as a neuroprotective measure (30).
+However, hypothermia is challenging to utilize.
+Systemic hypothermia increases the risks of systemic side effects, whereas localized epidural hypothermia remains quite invasive.
 Somatosensory evoked potentials can be utilized to monitor for spinal cord ischemia.
-Glucocorticoids and mannitol may afford spinal cord protection via an anti-inflammatory mechanism and can be considered in patients at high risk for ischemic complications (16).
+Glucocorticoids and mannitol may afford spinal cord protection via an anti-inflammatory mechanism and can be considered in patients at high risk for ischemic complications (21).

 The differential diagnosis is broad if one considers aortic disease as a single entity.
 It can cause (and thereby mimic) mononeuropathies, polyneuropathies, radiculopathies, stroke/TIA, motor neuron disease, claudication, or sexual dysfunction.
 Therefore, aortic disease should be kept in the differential diagnosis for these conditions.